antoine-paris/moontracker/README.md

 ## Overview

-MoonTracker computes Sun/Moon/planet positions, accounts for apparent sizes and orientations (bright limb and sprite rotations), and renders a sky stage with several projections.
+SpaceView.me computes Sun/Moon/planet positions, accounts for apparent sizes and orientations (bright limb and sprite rotations), and renders a sky stage with several projections.
 Time is driven by a single UTC timestamp to avoid DST pitfalls; the UI shows local time for the selected location.

 ## Features